Hamburger menu icon

 Check the price

 Price is a dead giveaway.
 New official shirts are anywhere between £60 and £150.
-So, that fake you spotted on DHgate for £15?
+So, that fake you spotted on AliExpress for a tenner?
 Yep, not real.

 Prices are currently at their highest levels for customers, but so are manufacturing and logistics costs.
 Our advice would be to compare deals and find the cheapest price online with us (well, obviously).